panglesd/slipshow/docs/special-elements.rst

    {include src="drawing.svg"}

-Recall that for inline elements, it is possible images, SVGs, videos, audios, PDFs, HTML files and drawings using the markdown image syntax:
+Recall that for inline elements, it is possible to embed images, SVGs, videos, audio clips, PDFs, HTML files, and drawings directly using the Markdown image syntax:

 .. code-block::